-Use of Northwestern Resources
+Use of University Resources

-University resources may not be used for the activities of a company, including the company portion of a research collaboration in which the university is engaged, except under specific documented agreements between the company and university relative to use of space, equipment, etc. Agreements can take different forms depending on the situation and purpose, such as direct research agreements, testing agreements, manufacturing service agreements, equipment use agreements, memorandums of understanding, collaboration agreements, etc. Sponsored Research can serve as a starting point for helping to assess the appropriate agreement for such arrangements.
+University resources may not be used for the activities of a company, including the company portion of a research collaboration in which the university is engaged, except under specific documented agreements between the company and university relative to use of space, equipment, etc. Agreements can take different forms depending on the situation and purpose, such as direct research agreements, testing agreements, manufacturing service agreements, equipment use agreements, memorandums of understanding, collaboration agreements, etc. The Office for Sponsored Research (OSR) can serve as a starting point for helping to assess the appropriate agreement for such arrangements.